raphael-proust/OGL-SRD5/pages/12.conditions/default.md

 ### Prone
 * A prone creature’s only movement option is to crawl, unless it stands up and thereby ends the condition.
 * The creature has disadvantage on attack rolls.
-* An attack roll against the creature has advantage if the attacker is within 5 feet of the creature.
+* An attack roll against the creature has advantage if the attacker is within 1.5m of the creature.
 Otherwise, the attack roll has disadvantage.

 ### Restrained
 * A restrained creature’s speed becomes 0, and it can’t benefit from any bonus to its speed.